Buddenbrock/ad-lightbox.js/README.md

 });
 ```

+## Future features
+- option to trigger lightbox after a special time
+- option to save closing interaction, that lightbox won't open for a defined time if user reopend page

 ## Donation
 This is free, open-source software.
 If you'd like to support the development of future projects, or say thanks for this one, you can [donate](https://www.paypal.me/buddenbrock).